minorenji/minorenji.github.io/docs/_posts/2021-10-14-working-with-jekyll.md

 # The Process
 ## Initial Research
 I briefly talked about this above, but after I decided I wanted to make a website I spent some time browsing potential ways of acheiving it.
 I was unfamiliar with HTML, JS, CSS, and webdev in general so I didn't really know where to start.
 There were obvious options like Squarespace or Wordpress but I wanted to make something that was more of my 'own' than just made through a tool someone else made.

-(To be clear, Jekyll is a tool someone else made but it feels like I went through more putting this together than just making a Wordpress site.)

 ## Understanding Git
 To use Jekyll you need to have Git installed.
 So I installed Git for windows and learned some basic commands.
 Do I really understand how Git works?
 No. But I think I have a better grasp overall of what it does.